Editorial Style Guide

 A term grouping all people of Spanish-speaking descent.
 This is the preferred inclusive term in some regions, especially in the Southwest.

-When known, a more specific identification should be used: Cuban, Puerto Rican, Mexican-American (people of Mexican descent living in the United States).
+When known, a more specific identification should be used: Cuban, Puerto Rican, Mexican American (people of Mexican descent living in the United States).

-See also, Chicano/Chicana and Latino/Latina
+See also Chicano/Chicana and Latino/Latina.

-Honor Code, HMC’s
+Honor Code, Harvey Mudd College’s

 Capitalize unless referring to an honor code in general.

-- The Harvey Mudd College Honor Code is well-known.
+- The Harvey Mudd College Honor Code is well known.